arstevens/BluetoothLogin/docs/main.md

 ## get_username(ermrest,phone_id) function
  - Takes an instance of ErmrestHandler class
- - Takes the phone identification.
-This can be a the Bluetooth Mac or phone name
+ - Takes phone identification.
+This can be the Bluetooth Mac or phone name
  - Gets the name of the user attached to the mac address

 ## action(phone,ermrest) function